BlogVideo EditingVideo Editor SDK Performance Benchmark: Top SDKs Compared for 2026

 Banuba

-Banuba provides clear device-tier guidelines and supports roughly 80% of the smartphone market.
-Mid-range devices typically sustain 25–30fps with AR, and high-end devices unlock full resolution and smoothest performance.
+Banuba publishes device-tier guidance (low/mid/high classes) and lists unsupported architectures/devices.
+Mid-range devices typically sustain 25–30 fps with AR enabled, and high-end devices unlock full resolution and smoothest performance.
 This predictable scaling reduces guesswork for developers.

 Meishe